New Clark City: Sports Hub

 The New Clark City Sports Hub, located within the NGAC, contains an athletes' village for accommodation, an aquatics center, and the 20,000-seater New Clark City Athletics Stadium.
 It will also house the Olympic Museum by the Philippine Olympic Committee.

 New Clark City was one of the host cities of the 2019 Southeast Asian Games, which took place all over Luzon.
 The closing ceremony was held in the Athletics Stadium.
 These facilities were also to be used as the venues for the aquatics and athletics events in the 2020 ASEAN Para Games, before it was cancelled due to the COVID-19 pandemic.

 In December 2019, BCDA, the Asian Swimming Federation, Philippine Swimming and Philippine Sports Commission signed a partnership agreement for the country's hosting of the 2020 Asian Swimming Championships which will be held in New Clark City.

 In June 2021, in a lead up to the 2021 PFL Season, United City F.C. announced that it has adopted New Clark City in Capas, Tarlac as its home locality.
 It also has entered a partnership with the local government of Pampanga.

 Filinvest New Clark City

 Filinvest New Clark City is a mixed-use and industrial district being developed under a joint venture agreement between BCDA and Filinvest Land.
-Covering a 288-hectare portion of NCC, the district will include the Innovation Park, a business hub which will host warehouse and factory facilities for logistics, e-commerce, light manufacturing, and data center operations of local and international businesses.
+Covering a 288-hectare portion of NCC, the district will include the Innovation Park, a business hub which will host warehouse and factory facilities for logistics, e-commerce, light manufacturing, and data center operations of local and international businesses, including the StB Giga Factory, Filinvest Innovation Park, Phase 1, the first Philippine lithium iron phosphate battery manufacturing plant.